laminas/laminas-container-config-test/README.md

 - `Zend\ContainerConfigTest\InvokableTestTrait` - to support `invokables` configuration,
 - `Zend\ContainerConfigTest\ServiceTestTrait` - to support `services` configuration,

-or use `Zend\ContainerConfigTest\AllTestTrait` to support whole `zend-servicemanager` configuration.
+or use `Zend\ContainerConfigTest\AllTestTrait` to support the entire configuration.